 Steam cleaners are ideal for cleaning and sanitising your home.
-Once you see how much dirt these cleaners can clean you’ll be converted.
-Whether that’s lifting grime from a carpet to mopping the kitchen floor.
-Many also come with smaller tools for so you can steam clean everything from windows and bathroom tiles to home furnishings.
-Steam cleaners make light work of the cleaning but which steam cleaners are best for your home1?
+Once you see how much dirt these cleaners can clean, you’ll be converted, whether that’s lifting grime from a carpet to mopping the kitchen floor.
+Many also come with smaller tools, so you can steam clean everything, from windows and bathroom tiles to home furnishings.
+Steam cleaners make light work of cleaning, but which steam cleaners are best for your home1?

 Steam is extremely powerful when used to clean.
 Heating up to 120°C, the ‘dry steam’ produced by steam cleaners cuts through grease and grime, whilst also killing dust mites and bacteria.
 Steam is an excellent alternative to using chemicals and cleaning products to clean your home.
-It is both a hygienic, allergy-friendly and eco-friendly way of cleansing your home.
-What’s more, your steam cleaner can be used to clean a multitude of surfaces, from carpets and upholstery to tiles, windows, hard surface floors and more.
+It is both a hygienic, allergy-friendly, and eco-friendly way of cleansing your home.
+What’s more, your steam cleaner can be used to clean a multitude of surfaces, from carpets and upholstery to tiles, windows, hard surface floors, and more.
 Steam cleaning can also reduce your cleaning schedule drastically.
-The amount of effort required or “scrubbing power” is lessened with the powerful steam and there’s no drying time required for floors and surfaces.
+The amount of effort required for “scrubbing power” is lessened with the powerful steam, and there’s no drying time required for floors and surfaces.